angelajholden/a11ymistakes/README.md

 ## The six most common accessibility mistakes and how to avoid them

+Data for this guide courtesy [© WebAIM - The WebAIM Million](https://webaim.org/projects/million/)

 In 2019 and 2020, WebAIM surveyed the homepages for the top 1,000,000 websites and compiled a list of the six most common accessibility mistakes.
 This guide will illustrate what they are and how to fix them.

 1. [Low contrast text](https://github.com/angelajholden/a11ymistakes#1-low-contrast-text)